InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

   <figcaption style="font-style: italic; color: #5e5e5e;">Source:<a href="https://commons.wikimedia.org/wiki/File:Artificial_Intelligence,_AI.jpg"> Wikimedia Commons</a></figcaption>
 </div>

-<p class="intro"><span class="dropcap" style="float: left; padding: 0px; font-size: 94.2857px; line-height: 0px; margin-top: 14.3px; height: 66px;">A<span style="display: inline-block; height: 66px;"></span></span>rtificial Intelligence is changing how we use technology, with Machine Learning and Deep Learning being its key branches.
-Deep Learning, a specialized form of Machine Learning, handles more complex tasks.If you've ever been confused about them, you're not alone.
-In this blog, we’ll explain their basics, differences, and real-world applications to clear up any confusion.</p>
+<p class="intro"><span class="dropcap" style="float: left; padding: 0px; font-size: 94.2857px; line-height: 0px; margin-top: 14.3px; height: 66px;">I<span style="display: inline-block; height: 66px;"></span></span>n the realm of data science, web scraping is an essential tool for uncovering valuable insights hidden within the vast expanse of online information.
+For this blog post, I’ve combined my love for baseball with web scraping skills and wanted to find an answer to the following question: Do physical attributes like height and weight truly influence a player’s ability to smash home runs in Major League Baseball?
+The ultimate goal of this blog is to allow you to understand web scraping and encourage you to try web scraping out for yourself after reading this post.</p>

 ### What is Machine Learning?